-Pedestrian, bicycle, and transit access are currently lacking, but are expected to be adequate upon completion of improvements outlined in the Sonoma County Bicycle and Pedestrian Master Plan.
+Pedestrian, bicycle, and transit access are currently lacking, but are expected to be generally adequate upon completion of improvements outlined in the Sonoma County Bicycle and Pedestrian Master Plan.
 Planned facilities include the provision of Class II bike lanes on SR 12 and Arnold Drive adjacent to the project site.
 Additionally, the planned Central Sonoma Valley Trail, a Class I bike facility, would be located on the easterly side of SR 12 and would connect the site to Santa Rosa and Sonoma.
+To better accommodate bicyclists who wish to hike at the site, bike racks should be provided near both entrances to the site.